-This is a popular technique wherein the forecaster first, calculates the days’ sales and then studies how it relates to other items of the balance sheet.
+This is a popular technique wherein the forecaster first, calculates the day’s sales and then studies how it relates to other items on the balance sheet.
 It helps in arriving at the balance sheet forecast.
 Therefore, one can know the requirement of funds and take measures accordingly.

 Percentage of Sales Financial Forecasting Technique

-The sales forecast paves the way for getting a clear picture of the expected future sales with which a manager can forecast the financial requirements of the firm.
-Any change in the sales will have much effect on other variables of the balance sheet particularly, the assets and liabilities.
+The sales forecast paves the way for getting a clear picture of the expected future sales with which a manager can forecast the firm’s financial requirements.
+Any change in the sales will have much effect on other variables of the balance sheet, particularly the assets and liabilities.

 Thus, it’s crucial to make the sales forecast and establish its relationship with other variables as accurately as possible.

 This is another popular quantitative method.
-It involves the gathering of data over different periods for identifying trends.
-Then, the forecaster analyzes the trends to derive the forecasts mainly for the short-term.
+It involves the gathering of data over different periods to identify trends.
+Then, the forecaster analyzes the trends to derive the forecasts mainly for the short term.